S’mores Cookies

 For the cookie dough:

 Brown sugar: Brown sugar adds moisture and a subtle caramel like flavor to the dough, helping to keep the cookies soft and chewy.
+I used light brown sugar, but you can also use dark brown for a deeper flavor.

 Granulated sugar: Granulated sugar sweetens the dough and contributes to the overall texture.
-It balances out the brown sugar and helps the cookies hold their shape.

 Egg + egg yolk: Eggs bind the ingredients together, providing structure.
 The extra yolk adds moisture and makes the cookies extra chewy.
+I used large eggs in this recipe.

 Vanilla extract: Vanilla extract enhances the flavor of the cookies.
+Vanilla bean paste works too.

 Crushed butter biscuits: The crushed butter biscuits add a bit of crunch and a buttery flavor to the dough, creating a unique texture and making these cookies different from standard cookie recipes.
+You can sub with finely crushed graham crackers.

 Semi-sweet chocolate chips: The semi-sweet chocolate chips add a rich, chocolatey flavor to the cookies.
+You can also use milk or dark chocolate, depending on your preference.

 Extras: